processfeedback/docs.processfeedback.org/identify-ai-usage.md

 What to look for:
 * Sort by the Characters column to bring the largest pastes to the top
-* Check whether the Source column says “Likely from Outside"
+* Check whether the Source column says "Likely from Outside"
 * Click on Pasted Text to see exactly what was inserted
 * Click the Time of Paste to jump to the comparison view and see where the pasted material appears in the essay